gvergnaud/ts-pattern/README.md

 #### `select` patterns

-The `select` function enables you to pick a part of your data structure and inject it in the `selections` object given as second parameter to your handler function.
+The `select` function enables you to pick a piece of your input data structure and inject it in your handler function.

 It can be useful when you have a deep data structure and you want to avoid the hassle of destructuring it.